airbytehq/airbyte/docs/setup-guide/sources/shopify.md

 ## Prerequisites

 * Your Shopify store name
-* API password or Client ID, Client Secret, and Access Token
+* Your Shopify login details or API password

 ## Features